 The question agitated was really one of vital importance.
 Whether or no those who had received baptism from the hands of an heretic, should be admitted into the Church by a second baptism: or rather, (for this is the more correct way of stating the question, though the other is the more common and popular,) whether the sprinkling by a heretic should be accounted any baptism at all; and therefore, whether one who had received such a sprinkling should be baptized.
-This question had never been authoritatively determined in the Church of CHRIST.
-The usage of Rome was indeed clear; but yet no Church at that time imagined the local custom of Rome a rule for the conduct of all Christen-It had been debated on several occasions: dom. and perhaps it had received several solutions in different provinces, each particular Church obeying the decision of its several Bishop, or of the synod of the province of which it formed a part.
-Meanwhile all agreed, if not in the particular rule or discipline, yet in the much more important matter, that the Bishop was the centre of authority in such matters to his own Church, or the synod of provincial Bishops to each province; and that they did right who followed the determination of the Bishop or the synod respectively, until the paramount authority of the Universal Church should determine the question^{}.
+This question had never been authoritatively determined in the Church of Christ.
+The usage of Rome was indeed clear; but yet no Church at that time imagined the local custom of Rome a rule for the conduct of all Christen-It had been debated on several occasions: and perhaps it had received several solutions in different provinces, each particular Church obeying the decision of its several Bishop, or of the synod of the province of which it formed a part.
+Meanwhile all agreed, if not in the particular rule or discipline, yet in the much more important matter, that the Bishop was the centre of authority in such matters to his own Church, or the synod of provincial Bishops to each province; and that they did right who followed the determination of the Bishop or the synod respectively, until the paramount authority of the Universal Church should determine the question .

-• A Franciscan of the last century.
+A Franciscan of the last century.

 In Asia, synods had been held at Synnada and Iconium, and some other places, in which it had been determined, that heretical baptism was invalid.
-In Africa, Agrippinus of Carthage had presided in a Council, at which the same determination was adopted[°]: but the Council was not held to be binding on the whole African Church; for we shall find a smaller synod of Bishops presently consulting Cyprian on the question, as if it had not been set at rest.
-In Rome, and in the dioceses in its provinces, the opinion seems always to have been, that they who came over from heresy, and had received baptism in their separation from the Church, should be received, nevertheless, without a second baptism; at least Stephen, who advocated that rule, appeals to the tradition of his own Church in support of his opinion.
+In Africa, Agrippinus of Carthage had presided in a Council, at which the same determination was adoptedn: but the Council was not held to be binding on the whole African Church; for b Epistles lxxi. and lxxiii.

-St. Augustine to Januarius, Ep. liv. vol. ii. p.
+^{} St. Augustine to Januarius, Ep. liv. vol. ii. p.
 167. thus states the principle which should be adhered to in such matters.
 "Faciat quisque quod in ea ecclesia, in quam venit, invenerit."
 In the same Epistle Augustine gives the celebrated rule of St. Ambrose, "ad quam forte ecclesiam veneris, ejus morem serva, si cuiquam non vis esse scandalo, nec quemquam tibi."